cesca95/TeleoperatedGroundRobot/README SLAM+Unity.md

 The Recommendations follow naturally from the conclusions.
 They describe: the assumptions made while building the system (and/or) the limitations of the working system.
 Therefore, presenting possible ideas that could overcome the limitations or assumptions.

 ## Authors
-* FirstName LastName: email@email.com
-* FirstName LastName: email@email.com
-* FirstName LastName: email@email.com
+* Enrico Casagrande: erri.casagrande@gmail.com
+* Alberto Ghiotto: alberto.ghiotto@hotmail.it

 # Useful GitHub readme syntax